bignerdranch/Freddy/README.md

 Freddy is a reusable framework for parsing JSON in Swift.
 It has three principal benefits.

 First, Freddy provides a type safe solution to parsing JSON in Swift.
-This means that the compiler help you work with sending and receiving JSON in a way that helps to prevent runtime crashes.
+This means that the compiler helps you work with sending and receiving JSON in a way that helps to prevent runtime crashes.

 Second, Freddy provides an idiomatic solution to JSON parsing that takes advantage of Swift's generics, enumerations, and functional features.

-Third, Freddy provides a mechanism for handling errors that commonly occur while parsing JSON.
+Third, Freddy provides great error information for mistakes that commonly occur while parsing JSON.
 If you subscript the JSON object with a key that is not present, you get an informative error.
 If your desired index is out of bounds, you get an informative error.
 If you try to convert a JSON value to the wrong type, you get a good error here too.

 Parsing JSON elegantly and safely can be hard, but Freddy is here to help.
 So, Freddy vs. JSON, who wins?
 We think it is Freddy.